DrCopyPaste/RecNForget/Help/Features/Customize_OutputPathControlVisibility.md

 To enable or disable the Output Path Control:
 - open the menu at the top left of the main window
-- click on 'Output Path Control'
+- click on 'Show Output Path Control'